Supporting New Zealand small businesses for 5 years.

 When to Take Out a Director’s Loan, and When Not To

-While a director’s loan is a potential source of quick capital, it’s not always advisable.
+While a director’s loan is a potential source of quick funding, it’s not always advisable.

 Lifestyle and personal expenses aren’t a good reason to take a director’s loan.
 Nor are any expenses, realistically, if those mean that your ability to run the business successfully will suffer.